-I have officially been in Costa Rica for over one week and I can´t say enough about this beautiful country except I love it!
-Currently, I am living with a host family that consists of the host mom, Laura and my two host sisters, Carolina and Gabriela.
-Both of them are teenagers and we love discussing Costa Rican (or tico) and American pop cultures in Spanish.
-Consequently, I have to attribute any improvement in my Spanish solely to them.
-I have my own room and private bathroom and eat Costa Rican food everyday, which consists mostly of rice and beans.
-Fruits here are aplenty and very sweet!
+I have officially been in Costa Rica for over one week and I can’t say enough about this beautiful country except I am in love with it!
+I am staying with a host family that consists of the host mom, Laura and my two host sisters, Carolina and Gabriela.
+Both of them are teenagers and we love discussing Costa Rican (or Tico/Tica) and American pop cultures in Spanish (even I don’t have great Spanish skills).
+I have my own room and private bathroom and eat Costa Rican food every day, which consists mostly of rice and beans.
+Fruits here are aplenty and very exotic!
 I am staying in Cedros, a neighborhood in San Pedro, which is a suburb of San Jose.
-San Jose and San Pedro are like any other big metropolitan city.
-There is noise pollution, great night life and many purse snatchers!
-I just make sure to have my game face on each time I walk around the streets.
+San Jose is like any other big metropolitan city.
+There is noise pollution, great nightlife, and many purse snatchers!
+I just make sure to deflect any attention by having my game face on each time I walk around the streets.

 Now I want to tell you why I am here in the first place.
 I have been attending school and teaching at Maximo Nivel- an institute that offers English and Spanish classes to locals and international students.
 I am getting TEFL certified here.
 My teacher is Sherry who is originally from the United States.
 She is animated and enthusiastic, which make the long days in class enjoyable.
 TEFL stands for Teaching English As A Foreign Language.
 TEFL share some commonalities with ESL with one main distinction.
-While ESL teachers focus on students living in a target-language community, EFL students learn English so they can use it while travelling or to communicate with other people, who also speak English.
-It is truly inspiring to see how motivated these learners are.
-Most of them are adults who want to learn and it has taught me how you can never be too old to learn and improve yourself.
-Many of the strategies I am learning can be applied to either group.
-Another component to this program is teaching.
-Last week I taught students (mind you teenagers!) my first lesson.
-To be honest it wasn´t as daunting as I thought it would be.
-It was actually fun.
-I did deal with certain “issues” an elementary school teacher doesn´t usually see like flirting and phallic images drawn during an innocent game of pictionary.
+While ESL teachers focus on non-English speaking students living in an English speaking community, TEFL teachers teach students learning English in their own country.
+It is truly inspiring to see how motivated these Costa Rican students are.
+Most of them are young adults and adults who are eager to learn and it has taught me how you can never be too old to learn and improve yourself.
+Another aspect of learning during this program is I am having to deal with certain “issues” an elementary school teacher doesn’t like flirting and phallic images drawn during an innocent game of Pictionary.
 We had a good laugh about that!

 Besides the teaching and learning part of my Costa Rica trip, I do get to travel some bit.
-Over the weekend I also visited Puerto Vieja with a group of girls from the program.
+Over the weekend I visited Puerto Vieja with a group of friends from the program.
 Puerto Vieja is a tiny beach town on the Caribbean side of Costa Rica.
-The first thing you will notice is the Jamaican and rasta influence in the town’s culture.
-It is hard to miss Bob Marley memrobalia in every corner of the town.
-People are very easy going and laid back (and high!) and there is plenty of marijuana to go around (it was Berkeley all over again).
-Despite my initial apprehensions to the idea of staying in a hostel, I actually enjoyed Kaya’s Place, which strategically overlooked playa negra (named after the black colored sand there).
-I spent many hours in the afternoons in a hammock indulging in the idea of how lucky I am to be here (I am in the Caribbean so I get bragging rights :-)).
-The town offered a chance to see many interesting people, but there were many moments where I felt unsafe.
+The first thing you notice is the Jamaican and Rasta influence in the town’s culture.
+It is hard to miss Bob Marley memorabilia in every corner of the town.
+People are very easy-going and laid back (and high!) and there is plenty of marijuana to go around (it felt like Berkeley all over again).
+Despite my initial apprehensions to the idea of staying in a hostel, I actually enjoyed Kaya’s Place, which strategically overlooked Playa Negra (named after the black colored sand there).
+I spent many hours in the afternoons in a hammock indulging in the idea of how lucky I am to be there (I was in the Caribbean so I get bragging rights :-)).
+The town offered a chance to meet many interesting people, but there were many moments where I felt unsafe.
 Honestly, as a woman, I wouldn’t go to Costa Rica alone.
-Some of the interesting people I met was a Puerto Rican gentleman from Monterey who talked about meeting Jimmy Hendrix and giving his dogs joints to smoke (told you people were interesting here).
-The next day we rented bikes to go to Playa Uva and saw a multitude of tropical foliage, butterflies, and sloths along the way.
+Some of the interesting people I met was a Puerto Rican gentleman from Monterey who talked about meeting Jimmy Hendrix and giving his own dogs joints to smoke (told you people were interesting here).
+On another day we rented bikes to go to Playa Uva and saw a multitude of tropical foliage, butterflies, and sloths along the way.
 Playa Uva itself is beautiful also!
 It is surrounded by lush green banana trees, coconut trees, and it was noticeably empty so we had plenty of privacy.
-On the way back one of my bike’s tires went flat so I had to walk back which was not that awful once I focused my attention on the crabs scrambling to cross the road or monkeys swinging from the trees.
+On the way back to the hostel one of my bike’s tires went flat so I had to walk back which was awful.
+I focused my attention on the crabs scrambling to cross the road or monkeys swinging from the trees instead.
 The nights were spent listening to live reggae music, drinking coconut milk over mundane conversations, and sleeping with the sound of the ocean waves coming from Playa Negra.

 I can’t believe summer is almost ending.
 As you know, I spent the last month and a half in the beautiful country of Costa Rica getting TEFL certified and traveling.
-I am back home and oh so cultured and worldly and thought it be helpful to pen down a few experiences (or ramblings) to introduce you to some ways of Tico life and inspire any travelers among you to visit Costa Rica.
+I am back home and oh so cultured so I thought it is helpful to pen down a few experiences (or ramblings) to introduce you to some ways of Tico life and inspire any travelers among you to visit Costa Rica.

 When traveling to Costa Rica…

 … learn Costa Rica’s unofficial national slogan- Pura Vida!
 (Pure Life!)
-You’ll hear it proclaimed, shouted, and simply stated by Ticos from all walks of life.
-It is symbolic of the easygoing nature of this country’s people, and politics.
+You’ll hear it proclaimed, shouted, and simply stated proudly by Ticos from all walks of life.
+It is symbolic of the easygoing nature of this country’s people.

-… be amazed to learn that this country does not have an army, navy and air force.
-Costa Rica is a peace-loving nation, and spends most of the nation’s budget on education.
-They have over a 98% literacy rate!
+… be amazed to learn that this country does not have an army, navy, and air force.
+Costa Rica is a peace-loving nation and spends most of the nation’s budget on education.
+They have a 98% literacy rate!

 … know that time is relative to Ticos.
 Although most tour companies operate efficiently, don’t expect punctuality in general.
 That being said, make sure you take a watch with you.
 The entire time I was there, I came across maybe five clocks.